MDC Celebrates A Quarter Century of IRL Education and Conservation

 A Living Shoreline Demonstration Area was completed in the marsh in November 2014, with volunteers and staff once again planting native species along the shoreline.
 This expansion of MDC was tagged and grant-funded as the Mosquito Lagoon Marine Enhancement Center, established as an educational destination for local residents and visitors of all ages.

 The first transplanted spartina alterniflora was completed in September 2015, from the MDC donor marsh to another marsh restoration site.
-The Brevard Zoo also harvested mangrove recruits (saplings) from the marsh for use in other Central Florida shoreline and marsh sites.
+The Brevard Zoo also harvested mangrove recruits (saplings and propagules) from the marsh for use in other Central Florida shoreline and marsh sites.

 Ground was broken in 2015 for a butterfly garden on the MDC campus.
 With guidance from the Men’s Garden Club of New Smyrna Beach-Edgewater, more than 20 different native plant species were installed as a safe habitat and food source for caterpillars and butterflies.
 A wheelchair-accessible “hardscape” path was also installed by local company All Phases Fence & Pavers and a local Boy Scout created a garden pergola later as an Eagle Scout project.